segmentio/segment-docs/src/unify/profiles-sync/index.md

 1. Configure your database.
 - Be sure to log in with a user who has read and write permissions so that Segment can write to your database.
 - Segment shows an IP address to allowlist.
-Copy it to your warehouse Destination.
+Copy it to your warehouse destination.
 2. Enter a schema name to help you identify this space in the warehouse, or use the default name provided.
 - The schema name can't be changed once the warehouse is connected.
 4. Enter your warehouse credentials, then select **Test Connection**.